yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 What is wrong here?

-Mozilla is training less-savvy users into believing that while previously, they were able to see their offline, locally sourced data without ads, they must now see them with sponsored results, as they are now part of Firefox Suggest.
+This feature is training less-savvy users into believing that while previously, they were able to see their offline, locally sourced data without ads, they must now see them with sponsored results, as they are now part of Firefox Suggest.
 Even if I don't make the connection to advertising - maybe I don't even see an ad - why are my locally sourced search results grouped under a new service?
 Is this not part of the app like it has always been?

 Maybe we are meant to assume that the suggestions are now somehow powered by a web service.
 As more and more functionality in apps move to the web, it wouldn't be too much of a stretch to believe that Firefox Suggest (and everything about it) works like Amazon Echo or Google Home - where all queries are sent over the network to a cloud based service for interpretation and results.

 This is insidious and damaging to Firefox's brand, since it attaches something that was once 100% private to something that looks like it is sending queries online.
-Instead of clearly labeling the contextual suggestions (including sponsored suggestions) as Firefox Suggest, Mozilla has instead chosen to damage *existing and private* functionality with the taint of network services -- and worse yet, advertising.
+Instead of clearly labeling the contextual suggestions (including sponsored suggestions) as Firefox Suggest, the new branding damages *existing and private* functionality with the taint of network services -- and worse yet, advertising.

+The Firefox Suggest announcement said that "we believe people should be in control of their web experience, so Firefox Suggest will be a customizable feature" - the same article identified Firefox Suggest as new contextual suggestions that enhance Firefox's Awesome Bar.

-The weirdest part about the new feature is that *even after disabling* the **Contextual suggestions** checkbox in Firefox preferences, you *still* see the "Firefox Suggest" branding in your address bar, even though Firefox Suggest is ostensibly the *very same* feature that you *just disabled*!
-So Firefox Suggest is something I can't even disable - even though Mozilla says that "we believe people should be in control of their web experience, so Firefox Suggest will be a customizable feature".
+Confusingly, *even after disabling* the **Contextual suggestions** checkbox in Firefox preferences, you still see the "Firefox Suggest" branding in your address bar, even though Firefox Suggest is ostensibly the *very same* feature that you just disabled.
+So Firefox Suggest seems to be something you can't actually disable.

-Is this a dark pattern, or does the right hand not know what the left hand is doing?
+This might not be a dark pattern, but it *does* look like the right hand doesn't know what the left hand is doing.

-The rollout made this worse than the branding issue that I have detailed thus far - much worse.
+As a browser brand that makes privacy a cornerstone of its pitch to users, it diminishes that brand by introducing ambiguity about whether their privacy is being compromised.
+If someone decides that they are not interested in Firefox Suggest - and they understand that Firefox Suggest is "contextual suggestions" as announced - disabling contextual suggestions shouldn't continue to show the Firefox Suggest label in Firefox.

+Branding issues aside, the rollout went even worse.

 ### The Rollout

-Firefox 93 was released last Tuesday, and within the next day, technology enthusiasts were abuzz with the news that Firefox had opted users into advertisements in the address bar.
+Within a day of Firefox 93's release last Tuesday, technology enthusiasts were abuzz with the news that Firefox had opted users into advertisements in the address bar.

 The reaction was not all that positive, and the release notes nor the Support Mozilla documentation did little to allay that initial reaction.